Mizkoeu/gitting-started/README.md

 What are your names as they appear on the class roster?
 > Tianhao Zou

+> Jonathan

 What do you prefer to be called?
 > Mike

+> Jonathan

 What are your GitHub usernames?
 > Mizkoeu

+> plagioclasefeldspar

 Why are you taking this course?
 > I'd like to learn more about how OS manages different processes at the same time and how the user interacts with the kernel.

+> It seemed fun.
+Also, I need it for the major.

 Do you have any concerns about this course?
 > C.

+> We'll see.
+It might not be as fun as I hope.

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
 > Concurrency

+> GPUs, Multiprocessor Scheduling, Garbage Collection, Distributed Systems

 Do you have any questions about the course?
 > Not yet.

+> No.

 Do you have any other questions for me?
 > Nope

+> What is the meaning of life?
+What is our purpose?

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.